-Ensure your employees are properly classified on your workers’ comp policy.
-A classification error can lead to unnecessary higher costs.
+Ensure your employees are properly classified on your workers’ compensation policy.
+A classification error can lead to unnecessarily higher costs.
 For example, a lawn service company can have more than just laborers working outside; it might also have an office assistant or a sales professional.
 These workers fall into a different class than the landscapers and likely have lower work classification ratings—meaning lower rates.

-It’s tough to predict your business’s exact workers’ compensation insurance cost without considering the unique factors that make your business your business.
-Industry, payroll, and state laws all play a role in determining your workers’ comp premium, and no two companies will have the same premium costs.
+It’s tough to predict your exact workers’ compensation insurance cost without considering the unique factors that define your business.
+Industry, payroll, and state laws all play a role in determining your workers’ compensation premium, and no two companies will have the same premium costs.

 To find quality coverage while saving money, shop around for workers’ compensation by using a broker like Simply Business.
 It can help small businesses find workers’ compensation by providing multiple quotes from top-rated providers.
 After comparing the coverage and cost, you can purchase a policy online.